hejin-jeong/hejin-jeong/README.md

 </div>

 ### <div align="center"> I am a junior CS major at Mount Holyoke College.
-I love learning new technologies and culture. <br /> With my skills and knowledge, I aspire to create social impacts. </div>
+I love learning new ⚡technologies and 🌻culture. <br /> With my skills and knowledge, I aspire to create 💫social impacts. </div>

 <br />